onlyquake/xonotic-wiki/Democapture.markdown

     camera_enable 1

 It will by default follow the player and let you move the camera around.
+When the camera is disabled (default), the player's 1st person view is shown.

 Camera modes
 ------------